FilmColors/VIAN/_docs/source/color_concepts/Color_Concepts.rst

 Color Histogram
 ---------------

-A histogram is essentially a representation of the distribution of numerical data --- in terms of colors of a digital image, this simply means to look at each pixel individually and look at its color properties.
+A Histogram is essentially a representation of the distribution of numerical data --- in terms of colors of a digital image, this simply means to look at each pixel individually and look at its color properties.
 The accumulation of this process can then be visualized in a color space.